MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcancellablewaitformultipleobjects.md

 ## -remarks

 The **FltCancellableWaitForMultipleObjects** executes a cancelable wait operation on dispatcher objects.
-If the user or the application terminates the thread, or if an I/O operation associated with the thread was canceled by a routine such as <a href="/windows-hardware/drivers/ddi/fltkernel/nf-fltkernel-fltcancelio">FltCancelIo**](), the wait is canceled.
+If the user or the application terminates the thread, or if an I/O operation associated with the thread was canceled by a routine such as [**FltCancelIo**](nf-fltkernel-fltcancelio.md), the wait is canceled.

-The routine is designed to support the <a href="/previous-versions/windows/hardware/design/dn613954(v=vs.85)">I/O Completion/Cancellation Guidelines**]().
+The routine is designed to support the [I/O Completion/Cancellation Guidelines](/previous-versions/windows/hardware/design/dn613954(v=vs.85)).
 The goal of these guidelines is to allow users to quickly terminate applications.
 This, in turn, requires that applications have the ability to quickly terminate threads that are executing I/O and any current I/O operations.
 This routine provides a way for user threads to block (that is, wait) in the kernel for I/O completion, dispatcher objects, or synchronization variables in a way that allows the wait to be readily canceled.
 This routine also permits the thread's wait to be terminated if the thread is terminated by a user or an application.

 For example, a redirector may need to create one or more secondary I/O operations in order to process a user-mode I/O and synchronously wait for the secondary requests to complete.
 One way to do this is to set up an event that will be signaled by the completion routine of the secondary I/O operations and then wait for the event to be signaled.
 Then, to perform a cancelable wait operation, **FltCancellableWaitForMultipleObjects** is called passing in the events associated with the secondary I/O operations, and the original user-mode I/O operation.
 The thread's wait for the event to be signaled is canceled if a pending termination event occurs or if the original user-mode I/O operation is canceled.